 Director: Matt Reeves

 A Riddler target on Bruce Wayne.
 Sure the question mark is the Riddler’s icon but the poster does a good job of using it to depict Bruce Wayne’s questionable identity.
-I’m not sure if the layout is intended to look like a swooping bat but the poster does manage to highlight everything it needs to for the sake of the film.
-Is the poster brilliant?
-Of course not!
-Does the poster make me want to go and watch the film?
-Sure, why not?
+The layout, in a way, also looks like a swooping bat.
+The poster manages to highlight everything it needs to for the sake of the film’s narrative.

 Thor: Love and Thunder